 Attain, attainable, contact, intact, intangible, tactile, tangible, unattainable.

-(Intct and intangible are both negatives, but 'intact' means untouched-- undamaged.
-Intangible means something we cannot 'touch' with the senses-- something that is not physical, but intellectual, moral, spiritual, etc.
+(Intact and intangible are both negatives, but 'intact' means untouched-- undamaged.
+Intangible means something we cannot 'touch' with the senses.
+It's something that is not physical, but intellectual, moral, spiritual, etc.

 Common related words: insensitive, sense, sensation, sensational, sensibility, sensible, sensitive, sensitivity, sensor, sensory, sensual, sensuality, unsensational.

-So someone who is sensitive reacts easily or strongly to what she or he feels or senses and may be easily hurt or easily moved by the suffering of others.
+So someone who is sensitive reacts easily or strongly to what she or he feels or senses.
+Such a person may be easily hurt or easily moved by the suffering of others.
 A sensible person usually doesn't react as quickly.

-Note the prefixes ‘in’ and ‘un.’
+Notice the prefixes ‘in’ and ‘un’ in this sense vocabulary.
 ‘In’ can mean into/inside/within.
 That’s its meaning in ‘inspect’ (to look into), ‘incline’ (to lean in toward something) or ‘inherent’ (to be inside something, a basic part of its nature.)

-More commonly as a prefix ‘in’ (or ‘im’ before an ‘m’ or a ‘p’) means ‘not’: improvident (not careful to provide for the future), improvise (to make adjustments for unforeseen, unexpected events), inaudible, insensitive, intact (untouched or undamaged), intangible, invisible.
+More commonly as a prefix ‘in’ (or ‘im’ before an ‘m’ or a ‘p’) means ‘not.’
+Improvident means not careful to provide for the future.
+To improvise is to make adjustments for unforeseen, unexpected events.

 Match the words on the right to the sentences on the left.
 The first one is done for you.